 Consider submarine warfare.
 China could use its conventionally armed attack submarines to blockade Taiwanese harbors or bomb the island, or to attack U.S. and allied forces in the region.
 If that happened, the U.S. Navy would almost certainly undertake an antisubmarine campaign, which would likely threaten China’s “boomers,” the four nuclear-armed ballistic missile submarines that form its naval nuclear deterrent.
 China’s conventionally armed and nuclear-armed submarines share the same shore-based communications system; a U.S. attack on these transmitters would thus not only disrupt the activities of China’s attack submarine force but also cut off its boomers from contact with Beijing, leaving Chinese leaders unsure of the fate of their naval nuclear force.
 In addition, nuclear ballistic missile submarines depend on attack submarines for protection, just as lumbering bomber aircraft rely on nimble fighter jets.
 If the United States started sinking Chinese attack submarines, it would be sinking the very force that protects China’s ballistic missile submarines, leaving the latter dramatically more vulnerable.

 I did not realize China’s SSBN and SSN forces rely on the same communications system.
 Needless to say, that seems incredibly stupid (though maybe it’s the same for the U.S. Navy).
 Nonetheless, I think the scenario she describes is a tad bit alarmist for several reasons.
-For one, it’s factually incorrect that SSBNs primarily rely on SSNs for protection.
+For one, SSBNs do not primarily rely on SSNs for protection.
 Of course fast attack subs play an important role in protecting boomers, but ballistic missile subs rely primarily on their stealth – they are quiet and can hide in the emptiness of the ocean.
-To assert that an American ASW campaign would lead to nuclear conflict is, therefore, totally absurd.
+An American ASW campaign would not, therefore, inexorably lead to nuclear conflict.
 China would either keep its boomers in port or scatter them throughout the Pacific, thus keeping them out of harm’s way.
-The ridiculousness of this scenario is magnified by the fact that China has a completely land-based nuclear force.
+Of course, the U.S. could decide to just sink the boomers directly, as China’s coastal geography is not conducive to their survival, but then the attack boats become a non-issue.
+In general, though, I think the submarine issue is largely theoretical because the PRC effectively has a completely land-based nuclear force.
 True, the PLAN possesses SSBNs, but they are not actually deployed on patrols.
-This could certainly change in the future, but it seems of little concern because, of course, China would have a triad.
+This could certainly change in the future, but it seems of little concern even then because, of course, China would still have the other two legs of its triad.

 Talmadge’s depiction of the land version of this problem is also interesting: